A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Forecasts

 As mentioned in Section \ref{analysis}, in our analysis, we use an $\ell_{\mathrm{\max}} = 700$ by default for the $\delta_g$ modes, in order to stay within the linear galaxy bias regime.
 Due to this restriction, only around $(1/8)^{\mathrm{th}}$ of the total number of bins contain a non-zero number of closed triangles (such that $(\ell_1,\ell_2,\ell_3)$ satisfy the triangle inequality), and thus have a non-zero signal.
 For each such bin indexed by $(a,b,c)$, we compute its individual signal-to-noise ratio, SNR$_{abc} = \left(\BTTg_{abc}/\sqrt{V_{abc}^{\mathrm{kSZ},\mathrm{kSZ},\delta_g}}\right)$.

 Since the harmonic space is 3D, for easy visualization, we show the SNRs for bins in 2D `slices' that span the entire $\ell_2$ and $\ell_3$ range and have a fixed $\ell_1$-bin.
 We find that the individual SNR for SO$\times$WISE peaks at a value of $\sim4.5$ for a bin in the $\ell_1=[3900,4000]$ slice, while that for CMB-S4$\times$WISE peaks at a value of $\sim7$ for a bin in the $\ell_1=[4400,4500]$ slice.
 This is expected because the kSZ effect begins to dominate in CMB maps at small scales ($\ell>3500$), and because the post-ILC noise levels in CMB-S4 will be lower than that of SO (see Fig. 1 in \cite{Bolliet2022}, for reference).
-Both these slices are shown in Fig. \ref{fig:sliceSO4}.

-We see that across all 2D slices, the SNR peaks for the most `squeezed' triangle configurations which have two long sides ($\ell_1$ and $\ell_2$, since the kSZ is more dominant at smaller scales) and one very short side ($\ell_3$, the $\delta_g$ mode), as suggested earlier with the kSZ$^2$ estimator \cite{Kusiak2021, Bolliet2022}.
-For such squeezed triangle types (shown schematically in Fig.\,1), it is even more crucial to use the improved model of $\Blos$ \cite{P23} in our forecasts (instead of the approximate one \cite{Dore2004, D05}), because the `extra-3' term (given by Eq.\eqref{extra-3}) contributes significantly to the predicted signal. \begingroup
+Both these slices are shown in the left panels of Fig. \ref{fig:sliceSO4}.
+We find that across all 2D slices, the SNR peaks for the most `squeezed' triangle configurations which have two long sides ($\ell_1$ and $\ell_2$, since the kSZ is more dominant at smaller scales) and one very short side ($\ell_3$, the $\delta_g$ mode), as suggested earlier with the kSZ$^2$ estimator \cite{Kusiak2021, Bolliet2022}.
+For such squeezed triangle types (shown schematically in Fig.\,1), it is even more crucial to use the improved model of $\Blos$ \cite{P23} in our forecasts (instead of the approximate one \cite{Dore2004, D05}), because the `extra-3' term (given by Eq.\eqref{extra-3}) contributes significantly to the predicted signal.